yboren/proc/README.md

 proc
 ====

-a translation of /proc on linux system
+about procfs on linux system